Understanding Trauma and PTSD in Women: How is Trauma Stored in the Body?

 The first step of any trauma therapy is normalizing the symptoms, trauma reactions, and experiences of an individual who has experienced trauma or has symptoms consistent with PTSD.
 While there are a number of effective treatment options, one of the most important factors is finding a trauma and PTSD therapist who makes you feel safe.
 Safety looks and feels like compassion and collaboration from a therapist who is non-judgmental and helps you to build a trusting therapeutic relationship.

-Get support with trauma therapy and PTSD treatment in New York City
+Get support with Trauma And PTSD TREATMENT in New York City AND ONLINE.

 You don’t have to face your trauma alone.
-Align Therapy Services can help you get the support you need to begin your healing journey.
+Align Therapy Services can help you get the support you need to begin your healing journey, so reach out today.
 Living with symptoms of PTSD is overwhelming, painful, and exhausting.
 Scheduling a consultation can be the first step to getting your life back.
 Meeting with a trauma psychologist can help you learn tools to cope with physiological symptoms, work through feelings of guilt and shame, and move toward recovery and a life that is aligned with your values.

 Previous